jiayiliujiayi/work/worklogs.md

   ……
   - seperate cancer from normal
     - [ ] wait for xuan's infercnv regression results to differ cancer from normal

     - [x] do another session of infercnv "chr_exclude = NULL, ref = random macro & fibro" (running@uni:tmux)

+      _notes@0120: forgot clearing caches, so reran it._

     - [x] do another session of infercnv "chr_exclude = NULL" (running@uni: tmux)

+      _notes@0120: forgot clearing caches, so reran it._

       - [ ] update the hm with "chrX" shown

     - [x] try tsne on the high quality cells (running@velo:tmux)

       - [ ] plot labeled by SampleIDs or infercnv hclusts.

     - [x] locate filtered umap &rarr; not found...

     - [x] redo umap on the "filtered" ones

     - [x] check PTPRC levels in the annotated "cancer"s &rarr; ~5% of which are PTPRC+

     - [x] check PTPRC levels in the annotated 'normal's &rarr; same distribution as the cancers on the density plot (.../coh062/../0.1checkMarkers)

     - [x] plot cnv using complexheatmap (questioning cancer/normal annots, wait for the other annot from small sister)
   - cancer genotypes

     - [ ] DNA analysis (check if WES)
 - wrapups
   - [x] patient PMH